qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 .. figure:: img/options_codeeditor.png
    :align: center

-   Code Editor Settings tab
+   Code Editor settings tab

 At the top of the dialog, a widget provides a live preview of the current settings, in various coding languages (Python, QGIS expression, HTML, SQL, JavaScript).
 A convenient way to adjust settings.

-* Check |unchecked| :guilabel:`Override code editor font` to modify the default :guilabel:`Font` family and :guilabel:`Size`.
+* Check |unchecked| :guilabel:`Override Code Editor Font` to modify the default :guilabel:`Font` family and :guilabel:`Size`.

 * Under the :guilabel:`Colors` group, you can: